 There are four sections to this bulletin board.
 Along the top are alphabet cards.
 One the right side is math, including the calendar.
 (Here, the calendar serves an opportunity for more math instruction rather than instruction about time).
 The center is for phonemic awareness and phonics practice, and the left side is weather and the days of the week.
 The weather and days of the week printables I found at Confessions of a Homeschooler.

 The right side of the tri-fold is for math concepts.
 As a group we decided not to have a focus letter or shape of the week, but to integrate those concepts into our daily curriculum.
-(More posts to come about how we plan this).
-Research shows that in preschool practice in one to one correspondence counting is more important than number recognition, and that one to one correspondence practice does not have to relate to a specific focus number.
+Research shows that in preschool practice in one to one correspondence counting is more important than number recognition, and that one to one correspondence practice does not have to relate to a specific focus number so we chose to integrate it into meaningful mathematics.

-Back-dropped in red polka dot paper is a graph.
 Each day the students will check in and participate in recording information via graphing.
 This is as simple as students giving their opinions of which farm animal they like better: cow or rooster.
 They will place a marker for their opinion in the appropriate place on the board.
-At first this will be heavily guided, but after a month or so the children will be able to fill out their vote on their own and class time will be used to discuss the graph outcomes, as well as practice more counting.

 The calendar is just a printout I made in a word document.
 It is in a clear protective sleeve so that it can be changed out monthly.
 Laminated and seasonally colored number cards will be added as we work our way through the month.
 Special events, birthdays, and holidays will also be recognized, as well a preschool days.
 Also during calendar time is when students will receive a daily dose in patterning practice.